pwan335/feedback-platform/README.md

   1. Show the recommended(hot) topic

-  2. Show the latest topic
+  2. Show the latest topics

   3. Show details of the topic (including topic name, content, photos and comments)